java-embedded-framework/jef/README.md

 * Ability to access devices over I2C interface
 * Ability to access devices over Serial interface
 * Direct access to GPIO over memory (RPi-4 only supported at this moment)
-* Ability to compile you code to JVM packaged and Native binaries (commercial only) without any code modification
+* Ability to compile you code to JVM packages and Native binaries (commercial only) without any code modification

 Community and Support